James Madison hosts Ceaser and Old Dominion - WTOP News

 Harrisonburg, Virginia; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Old Dominion faces the James Madison Dukes after Devin Ceaser scored 20 points in Old Dominion’s 83-76 victory over the Marshall Thundering Herd.
+BOTTOM LINE: Old Dominion takes on the James Madison Dukes after Devin Ceaser scored 20 points in Old Dominion’s 83-76 win over the Marshall Thundering Herd.

-The Dukes have gone 10-1 at home.
-James Madison averages 86.0 points while outscoring opponents by 16.7 points per game.
+The Dukes are 10-1 in home games.
+James Madison is 2-0 in games decided by less than 4 points.

 The Monarchs have gone 2-9 against Sun Belt opponents.
-Old Dominion gives up 77.3 points to opponents while being outscored by 5.2 points per game.
+Old Dominion is 4-8 when it has fewer turnovers than its opponents and averages 10.5 turnovers per game.

-James Madison scores 86.0 points, 8.7 more per game than the 77.3 Old Dominion allows.
-Old Dominion has shot at a 42.8% clip from the field this season, 1.3 percentage points greater than the 41.5% shooting opponents of James Madison have averaged.
+James Madison’s average of 8.9 made 3-pointers per game this season is just 0.5 fewer made shots on average than the 9.4 per game Old Dominion gives up.
+Old Dominion has shot at a 42.8% rate from the field this season, 1.3 percentage points greater than the 41.5% shooting opponents of James Madison have averaged.

-TOP PERFORMERS: Terrence Edwards is averaging 17 points and 3.2 assists for the Dukes.
-Noah Freidel is averaging 13.5 points over the last 10 games for James Madison.
+TOP PERFORMERS: Terrence Edwards is scoring 17.0 points per game with 4.8 rebounds and 3.2 assists for the Dukes.
+Noah Freidel is averaging 13.5 points and 5.9 rebounds while shooting 44.9% over the last 10 games for James Madison.

-Vasean Allette is scoring 17.4 points per game and averaging 5.7 rebounds for the Monarchs.
-Bryce Baker is averaging 1.6 made 3-pointers over the last 10 games for Old Dominion.
+Vasean Allette is averaging 17.4 points, 5.7 rebounds, 3.1 assists and 1.8 steals for the Monarchs.
+Chaunce Jenkins is averaging 14.6 points over the last 10 games for Old Dominion.

 LAST 10 GAMES: Dukes: 7-3, averaging 78.0 points, 40.0 rebounds, 16.7 assists, 8.9 steals and 2.1 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 65.4 points per game.